-Located in Cameroon and Republic of Congo There is more DSO ore in the Congo
+There is more DSO ore in the Congo

-Blending from both countries is our base case We note that 70% of the hematite resources are located at the Nabeba project in Congo.
+We note that 70% of the hematite resources are located at the Nabeba project in Congo.
 However as the Mbarga mineralisation in Cameroon contains higher silica and lower alumina while the Nabeba mineralisation contains lower silica and higher alumina, we expect both projects to be developed and mined concurrently with product blended most likely at the port.